cmayron/Legal-Calculus/README.md

 **LCES is a procedural-literacy operating system.**
 It converts raw facts into structured record, structured record into usable filings, and usable filings into procedural leverage.
+LCES is more than a tool—it’s a procedural-literacy operating system that enables users to understand, navigate, and actively operate within complex legal systems.
 > **The record is the case.**
 > **The record is the remedy.**